AnicetNgrt/flore1/CONTRIBUTING.md

  - A faster/more optimised version will always be priviligiated.
  - Improvements and bugfixes must be demonstrated and explained clearly in your pull requests.
  - Improving on syntax and code style is welcomed if it leads to similar or better performances.
+ - Be patient, participating shall always be

 ### 📮 Your pull request should include:

  - The list of improvements and bugfixes
  - A clear explanation of each new or modified algorithm
  - The test files you used to compare performance
- - The test files for your added fonctionnalities
+ - The test files for the new fonctionnalities